iamsauravk/Sample-Project/README.md

 # Sample Project

-This project was created from local system.
+This project was created from local system and added to this repository using git.